FelipeMendesDeveloper/Natural-Selection/README.md

 But, what's the algorithm to define how much of these factors the child will have?
 Well, it depends on the father of him.

-First of all, we have to
+First of all, we have to define the factors that the child will have:

+★Camouflage
+★Eficience(birth chance)